mxhess/p2pool-salvium/README.md

-# Monero P2Pool
+# Salvium P2Pool

-Decentralized pool for Monero mining.
+A fork of the Decentralized pool for monero mining converted for Salvium.

 Pool status and monitoring pages can be found at https://p2pool.io/, https://p2pool.io/mini/ and https://p2pool.observer/, https://mini.p2pool.observer/